KNIH: As business talk

 The station previously carried a business talk format.
-The syndicated wake up show "Imus in the Morning" started the morning drive time line up from 3am to 9am along with local news, traffic and weather with Andy Vierra.
+The syndicated wake up show Imus in the Morning started the morning drive time line up from 3 a.m. to 9 a.m. along with local news, traffic and weather with Andy Vierra.
 International and national news came from the ABC and CNN newscasts.
 Other featured personalities included Ray Lucia, and Phil Grande.

 KNIH was previously owned by the Blue Star Media Group Inc. The company owns the Business Talk Radio Network and the Lifestyle Talk Radio Network.

 On November 30, 2012, AM 970 was sold to Immaculate Heart Radio's IHR Educational Broadcasting for $950,000.
 The call sign was changed from KNUU to KNIH on December 14, 2012.
 KNIH flipped to the Relevant Radio branding when IHR Educational Broadcasting and Starboard Media Foundation consummated their merger on June 30, 2017.